VPDC

 Vaccination with Hib vaccine is the best way to protect you and your family against Hib disease.

-CDC recommends infants receive their first Hib vaccine as early as 6 weeks of age.
+The American Academy of Pediatrics (AAP) recommends infants receive their first Hib vaccine as early as 6 weeks of age.

-• Dose 1: 6 weeks of age
+• Dose 1: 6 weeks to 2 months of age

 • Dose 2: 4 months of age